ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/08-hash-table-implementation.md

 Implementing a map instead of a set would be nearly identical, only with an additional value for each key.

-### Using a dynamic array
+### Resizing the internal array

 The code above does not work.
 When the array gets too filled it starts to take very long time to look up a position, as already discussed in @sec:hash-tables:resizing.
-To solve this we use a *dynamic array*, which we introduced in @sec:sequences:dynamic-arrays.
+To solve this we have to resize it, in a similar way to how *dynamic arrays* work (see [@sec:sequences:dynamic-arrays;@sec:heaps:binary-heaps]), but there are two important differences:
-However, contrary to stacks, hashsets and heaps, we cannot wait until the array is completely full -- instead we resize the array when the *load factor* exceeds a threshold:
+First, contrary to stacks, queues and binary heaps, we cannot wait until the array is completely full -- instead we resize the array when the *load factor* exceeds a threshold:

     add(hashset, value):